-Ajith Dharma, president and owner of Fire Within, the nation’s leading manufacturer of mobile wood-fired pizza ovens, says that potential owners should carefully consider the following 14 factors before making the decision to purchase:
+Ajith Dharma, president, and owner of Fire Within, the nation’s leading manufacturer of mobile wood-fired pizza ovens, says that potential owners should carefully consider the following 14 factors before deciding to purchase:

 - Find the right oven by asking if the oven manufacturer:

-Your area needs to support your mobile pizza business, with plenty of event or other sales opportunities.
+Your area needs to support your mobile pizza business, with plenty of events or other sales opportunities.
 So before you invest in equipment, research your event possibilities:

-- Form a clear vision of the events available to you in the area you want to target, from farmers markets to festivals, fairs and corporate parties.
+- Form a clear vision of the events available to you in the area you want to target, from farmers' markets and festivals to fairs and corporate parties.
 Working with individual event planners will help mobile pizza business owners be successful.
-A planner can by giving you an idea of what type of volume you may expect out of an event, the best location to attract the most customers and an understanding of who the competition is at an event.
+A planner can help by giving you an idea of what type of volume you may expect out of an event, the best location to attract the most customers, and an understanding of who the competition is at an event.

 - Ask about power: Do the events provide power or do vendors need to provide their own power?
 Is there cold storage available for free or for rent at large multi-day festivals or state fairs?